A. C. Bhaktivedanta Swami Prabhupada

-In the late 1970s and the 1980s, ISKCON came to be labeled a destructive cult by critics in America and some European countries.
+In the late 1970s and the 1980s, ISKCON came to be labelled a destructive cult by critics in America and some European countries.
 Although scholars and courts rejected claims of cultic brainwashing and recognized ISKCON as representing an authentic branch of Hinduism, the "cult" label and image have persisted in some places.
 Some of Prabhupada's views or statements have been perceived as racist towards Black people, discriminatory against lower castes, or misogynistic.
 Decades after his death, Prabhupada's teachings and the Society he established continue to be influential, with some scholars and Indian political leaders calling him one of the most successful propagators of Hinduism abroad.

 Early life (1896–1922)

-Abhay Charan De was born in Calcutta (now Kolkata), India, on 1 September 1896, the day after Janmashtami (the birth anniversary of Krishna).
+Abhay Charan De was born into a Bengali Hindu Suvarna Banik Family in Calcutta (now Kolkata), India, on 1 September 1896, the day after Janmashtami (the birth anniversary of Krishna).
 His parents, Gour Mohan De and Rajani De, named him Abhay Charan, meaning "one who is fearless, having taken shelter of Lord Krishna's lotus feet".
 Following Indian tradition, Abhay's father invited an astrologer, who predicted that at the age of seventy, Abhay would cross the ocean, become a famous religious teacher, and open 108 temples around the world.

-Abhay was raised in a religious family belonging to the suvarna-vanik mercantile community.
+Abhay was raised in a religious family.
 His parents were Gaudiya Vaishnavas, or followers of Chaitanya Mahaprabhu, who taught that Krishna is the Supreme Personality and that pure love for Krishna is the highest attainment.

 Gour Mohan was a middle-income merchant and had his own fabric and clothing store.
 He was related to the rich and aristocratic Mullik mercantile family, who had been trading in gold and salt for centuries.

 Opposite the De house was a temple of Radha-Krishna that for a century and a half had been supported by the Mullik family.
 Every day, young Abhay, accompanied by his parents or servants, attended temple services.

 At the age of six, Abhay organized a likeness of the "chariot festival", or Ratha-yatra, an annual Vaishnava festival in the city of Puri, Odisha.
 For this purpose, Abhay persuaded his father to obtain for him a scaled-down copy of the massive chariot on which the form of Jagannatha (Krishna as "Lord of the universe") rides in procession in Puri.
 Decades later, after going to America, Abhay would bring Ratha-yatra festivals to the West.